98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Television and New Media Entertainment (Option)

-Through a critical examination of contemporary factual television and online culture, this module will show that this can be understood as having been dramatically reconfigured in recent years by socio-political and commercial pressures and their associated entertainment values and changing discourses of selfhood.
+Through a critical examination of contemporary factual television and online culture, this module aims to show that this can be understood as having been dramatically reconfigured in recent years by socio-political and commercial pressures and their associated entertainment values and changing discourses of selfhood.

 Women in and at the Movies: Stars, Icons and Audiences (Option)